salto-io/salto/docs/syntax.md

 #### `_additional_properties`
-This annotation can be used on types to specify whether the type allows additional properties. when it is set to false, values of this type may only contain the fields that this type allows, any additional value would cause a validation warning.
+This annotation can be used on types to specify whether the type allows additional properties.
+When it is set to false, values of this type may only contain the fields that this type allows, any additional value would cause a validation warning.

 Type: `boolean`
 Default: `true`